Luo Fangbo: Southern Crossing

 In 1772 (the 37th year of the Qianlong reign in the Qing Dynasty), Luo Fangbo had failed in the rural examination (鄉試) at 35 Years old.
 Luo Fangbo's Confucian beliefs and ambitions led him to seek a life beyond the countryside.
 Unwilling to spend his life confined to rural life, he "harboured the ambition to travel with great vigour" and sailed with more than a hundred relatives and friends to Borneo via Humen.
 Luo also wrote a poem entitled "The Journey to Jinshan" to recount the event.
 This drive for exploration and achievement is captured in Xie Fusheng's "Meixian Essentials," which notes his desire to cross the sea in search of greater opportunities.
 After multiple storms, he landed in Sanfa, Borneo.

 At that time, Borneo was already inhabited by many Chinese.
-At the beginning, Luo Fangbo made a living in Kundin in the west with the career of teaching.
+At the beginning, Luo Fangbo made a living in Kundian in the west with the career of teaching.
 He actively contacted local Chinese and indigenous people and began to use his innate communication skills.
 Luo Fangbo, who had just arrived, was immediately respected by the Hakka community because of his knowledge of literature and his decisiveness in doing things.
 He was known as "Luo Fangkou."
 By the time when he arrived in Dongwanlu (東萬律), modern-day Pontianak, he enjoyed high prestige among the Chinese in the Pontianak area and was elected as the leader by the local clansmen's associations.
 Thus establishing the Lan Fang Hui, an organization dedicated to protecting Chinese communities in businesses.
 Its main opponent was the Tiandihui and after many battles, the Tiandihui was destroyed, and the Lan Fang Hui grew stronger.
 He also had "one hundred and eight like-minded people" and began to try to make achievements.
 For his administrative skills, high cultural background, courage, Confucian education, and knowledge of martial arts, he was not only able to unite the Chinese, but also able to co-operate with the natives, and was very popular with the natives as well as the overseas Chinese.
 Later, in 1777, the reputation of the subordinate Luo Fangbo gradually surpassed that of Wu Yuansheng of the "Jusheng Company."
 Wu Yuansheng was a Jiaying native and bandit who fled to Borneo Island for plotting to launch an uprising against the Qing government.
 Due to this mass popularity, Luo Fangbo became Wu Yuansheng's superior and thus leader of the "Jusheng Company."
 Luo Fangbo then reestablished the company under the name, "Lanfang Company."